Best Practices for Request for Proposals Part 2

 A request for proposal (RFP) is a document organizations use to communicate their requirements for a project to companies that will compete for the the right to work on that project.
 It’s a way of evaluating the abilities of competing companies against a set of guidelines.
 This helps organizations submitting RFP’s to get the most qualified company for fulfilling a position.
 It also helps companies responding to RFP’s pursue work that’s most suited for their skillset.

 In the first part of this series, we provided best practices for responding to RFP’s.
 In part two, we will provide additional tips.
-One the best practices that you can commit to for dealing with RFP’s is having a Tallahassee construction law attorney from Trent Cotney, P.A. review it.
+One the best practices that you can commit to for dealing with RFP’s is having a Tallahassee construction law attorney from Cotney Construction Law review it.

 Understand the Cost Requirements